-These are the credit limit procedures (Procedures) made in accordance with clause 3.3.8 of the National Electricity Rules (NER) to establish the methodology by which the Australian Energy Market Operator (AEMO) will determine the prudential settings for each Market Participant so that the prudential standard is met for the National Electricity Market (NEM).
+These are the credit limit procedures (Procedures) made under clause 3.3.8 of the National Electricity Rules (NER).
+These Procedures have effect only for the purposes set out in the NER.
+The NER and the National Electricity Law prevail over these Procedures to the extent of any inconsistency.

+These Procedures establish the methodology by which the Australian Energy Market Operator (AEMO) will determine the prudential settings for each Market Participant so that the prudential standard is met for the National Electricity Market (NEM).